When we’re babies, most of us can suck our toes. As adults, we’re much less intimate with our feet.

 When our feet aren’t stimulated, our brains receive less information, and construct a less detailed and less reliable map of the feet.
 That means we can’t respond as quickly to sudden changes in surfaces, and are at a greater risk of falling.

 This Five-Minute Yoga Challenge takes your feet and ankles through a wide range of positions.
-Make it a regular part of your life, and after a week or two, your standing poses will be steadier, you’ll feel more grounded, better yet, you’ll know and trust your feet again.
+Make the foot-work series a regular part of your life, and after a week or two, your standing poses will be steadier, you’ll feel more grounded, better yet, you’ll know and trust your feet again.

 Kneel on your mat in Vajrasana (thunderbolt pose), with a chip foam block or a book of about the same thickness nearby.
 (First photo)